simplycloud/engineering-roles/software-engineer.md

-# Code.org Engineering Growth Matrix [v2019.03.02]
+# Code.org Software Engineering Growth Matrix [v2019.03.02]

 ## Purpose
 This document describes the general responsibilities and expectations for a software engineer at Code.org and provides directional guidance for what growth looks like in this role.
 It establishes a model for providing a growth path for engineers regardless of their current hands-on experience and years in industry.

-## As a software engineer you should:
+## Core Competencies
-* Be competent in at least one core programming language (ex: JavaScript, Ruby);
+* Be proficient in at least one core programming language (ex: JavaScript, Ruby);
 * Have strong computer science fundamentals (ex: object-oriented programming, data structures, algorithms);
 * Have the experience and ability to work as part of a team;
 * Be a motivated and curious learner;
 * Have passion for the Code.org mission.

-## As a software engineer you can:
+## Opportunities for Growth
 * Write functional, well-tested, high-quality code to deliver end to end features;
 * Create design documents that consider security, scalability, availability, and performance;
 * Share your ideas and experience with other engineers on the team (ex: peer feedback on Code Reviews and 1:1 mentoring);
-* Have the opportunity to become an expert in at least one area of our product or technology stack;
+* Become an expert in at least one area of our product or technology stack;
 * Deploy and support features in production (we deploy every day);
 * Be an active contributor to our organizational culture by working with other team members in a respectful and collaborative manner;
 * Demonstrate support of our mission of enabling “all students in all schools to learn computer science”.

-## What growth could look like for you:
-At Code.org we strive to create a growth-oriented culture.
-We ask our team members to provide candid, constructive, and example-focused feedback anytime throughout the year directly to their teammates; and a couple of times during the year we ask each person on the team to provide a bit more formal written feedback for a few of their peers that can be used to focus growth on specific areas of opportunity.
-Everyone on the team, regardless of job function or time in role, gets to participate.
-We do not have a culture of performance ratings, job levels, or stack ranking employees as we believe these contribute to a comparative, competitive, or tier-focused culture; rather, we value each individual's unique contributions which help us achieve our mission.
-Our growth matrix, shown below, can be used as a guide for self-evaluation and to help team members establish individual growth targets.
+## Our Growth Philosophy
+Our goal is to help every team member to grow each year.
+The growth matrix is designed to offer examples for both technical and non-technical skill development within a software engineering career path, and can be used for self-evaluation to help team members establish individual growth targets.
+It is also part of our culture for peers and development managers to encourage and facilitate sharing of growth-oriented and constructive feedback.

+## Growth Matrix

 | Experience Level | Technical Skill | Delivery | Impact | Leadership |
 |--------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|